Southwestern University

 DRAFT

-is a free program that uses writing as self-expression and community building for historically underrepresented students.
+DRAFT, Daily Revision Advances Further Thinking, is a program that highlights writing techniques used for self-expression and community building for historically underrepresented students.

 What is DRAFT?